adelowo/portfolio/_posts/2017-02-19-switching-to-elementaryos.md

 	- Opened Tabs : The best way to explain this is via the file manager, say i have 4 tabs opened and in each i am in some directory so deep like `/home/me/s/d/d/d/`.
 On a reboot, or ___reopening___ the file manager, i am presented a window that has all 4 tabs opened with each of them in the deep directory i left them at.
 	I take full advantage of this since a lot of my activites in the file manager is usually in 3 directories : `/home/adez/Documents`, `/home/adez/goat`, `/var/www/html/`.
 Although i keep a 4th tab - `/home/adez/` for miscellaneous operations.
 With this, navigating via the GUI is just gold. ___I hear the GUI slows you down a lot, well not with Elementary.___

-	- Applications instances : For example, i am running two instance of Sublime text - a text editor - and for some reason, my computer crashes (or powers off if you have set a time it should go off).
+	- Applications instances : For example, i am running two instance of Sublime text - a text editor - and for some reason, my computer crashes (or powers off if you have a configuration in place for it to go off at a certain period).
 What i have noticed is the next time, i am in Pantheon and click on the Sublime text icon, i  get two windows instead of one.
 Dead drop simple.

 - The top bar crashes all the time : Infact it crashed the first time i booted into Elementary :-D and it didn't ___recover___ until the PC got a reboot.